mateowoetam/daemonix/README.md

 ## Installation

-> **Note** : This image is designed for my personnal usage, contact me if you want to adapt.
+> **Note** : This image is experimental and build for testing pruposes, contact me if you want to adapt.

 Rebase from any Fedora Atomic based distro :